This is a reflection piece on my first plane flight.

 In the Company of My Thoughts 30,000 Feet Above the Sea

 The window seat was an advantageous seat.
-It gave me a peek of the outlines of Metro Manila from 30,000 feet.
+It gave me a peek at the outlines of Metro Manila from 30,000 feet.
 I never thought that it could look so… minute?
-It was a gem of lights that sparkle and play in the darkness.
+It was a gem of lights that sparkled and played in the darkness.

 With the sun high up in the sky, the view that was shrouded by darkness has taken shape.
 A wide blue sea glistened in brilliance.
-Sea of fluffy clouds passed us by.
+A sea of fluffy clouds passed us by.
 I also noticed pockets of civilization in the islands below us.
 They were so… tiny?

 Three years thence, the thoughts that occupied my mind during our flight are still vivid.
-These kinds thoughts are engraved on my playful mind.
-Years have passed, and I am still able to relate it to everyone through this piece.
+These kinds of thoughts are engraved in my playful mind.
+Years have passed, and I am still able to relate to everyone through this piece.
 At times, I am fascinated at my mind’s ability to divert itself.
-For few fleeting moments, I forgot about my anxieties as my mind soared with the plane.
+For a few fleeting moments, I forgot about my anxieties as my mind soared with the plane.